freerange/site/soups/weeknotes/week-176.snip.markdown

 This week was front-loaded with more meetings and conversations about how to best coordinate development between 'Mainstream' (the citizen-facing side of the single domain project, addressing common needs and questions) and 'Whitehall' (the part that the government departments use to communicate with interested citizens).

-<%= l('james-mead', 'James M') %> finished his epic model renaming effort; <%= l('tom-ward', 'Tom') %> has been working on giving the people involved in government their own pages (as opposed to their roles); <%= l('james-adam', 'I') %> have been reworking the admin interface CSS to try and mitigate usability erosion as we engineering-types add new functionality[^worse], and <%= l('chris-roos', 'Chris') %> has been working with our [GDS][] front-end friends to help them get their changes into the codebase without breaking the build.
+[James M](/james-mead) finished his epic model renaming effort; [Tom](/tom-ward) has been working on giving the people involved in government their own pages (as opposed to their roles); [I](/james-adam) have been reworking the admin interface CSS to try and mitigate usability erosion as we engineering-types add new functionality[^worse], and [Chris](/chris-roos) has been working with our [GDS][] front-end friends to help them get their changes into the codebase without breaking the build.

 Miscellany